 22 km, 7-8 hours, 770m ascent, 10 m descent

 Today you will begin your journey by climbing up and down through conifers and rhododendrons and crossing several streams.
 You shall reach a clearing at 3110m where you will have your lunch.
 After lunch, you will continue to ascend and descend a trail through forests of birch, fir, blue pine and maple trees.
 Further into the trek you will reach a valley above which is the beautiful view of mount Jumolhari.
 At 3750m is your campsite.

 19 km, 5-6 hours, 480m ascent

 Today you will elevate to a high altitude, treading through muddy trails, meadows, plateaus and bridges.
-You will pass few settlements and people herding yaks near the river banks.
-The villagers grow barley, potatoes, turnips and radishes.
-After Soe, Takethang and Dangochang village, at 4080m, you finally reach camp at Jangothang.
+You will pass few settlements where villagers grow barley, potatoes, turnips and radishes.
+As you move from the village of Soe to Takethang and Dangochang it is common to see people herding yaks near the river banks.
+At 4080m, you finally reach camp at Jangothang.
 You can enjoy the stunning views of Mount Jumolhari and Jichu Drake from here.

 DAY 6: EXPLORATION OF JANGOTHANG

 This is a rest day at Jangothang for acclimatization.
-Trek on an open slope towards north for four hours to get an awesome view of Jichu Drake or ascend higher at 4750m for an exqusite view of Jumolhari.
+From your campsite you can trek on an open slope towards north for four hours to get an awesome view of Jichu Drake.
+Ascend higher at 4750m for an exquisite view of Jumolhari.
 There are other options for day excursions to nearby places and lakes.
 You may also choose to laze around, either way be you will have a terrific time here.